Professional wrestling match types: Bra and Panties match

-A bra and panties match is a match consisting of two or more female wrestlers where the only way to win this match is to strip her opponent down to her bra and panties.
+A bra and panties match is usually contested by two or more female wrestlers where the only objective to win this match is to strip her opponent down to her bra and panties.

 Evening Gown match

 An evening gown match is usually contested by two female competitors in evening gowns.
-The only objective to win this match is the wrestler must remove the evening gown off of her opponent.
+The only objective to win this match is the wrestler must remove the evening gown from her opponent.

 Tuxedo match

 A tuxedo match is usually contested by two male competitors in tuxedos.
-The only objective to win this match is the wrestler must remove their opponent's tuxedo.
+The only objective to win this match is the wrestler must remove his opponent's tuxedo.

 Submission match

 A submission match is typically a variation of a singles match in which pinfalls, count-outs, and disqualifications are not legal and the match could only end by making an opponent tap out to a submission hold.

+Throw in the Towel match

+A Throw in the Towel match, also known as a No Surrender Rules match in Total Nonstop Action Wrestling, is a singles match where there are one or more cornermen for each participant, and victory is obtained when an opponent's cornerman throws a towel into the ring to signal surrender on behalf of their wrestler.
+An example of this type of match is between Bob Backlund with Owen Hart as his cornermen and Bret Hart with The British Bulldog as his cornermen at the 1994 Survivor Series.

 Catch-as-Catch Can match

-A Catch-as-Catch Can match is a match where any submission hold are allowed that is not intended to inflict injury, which contained mostly submission amateur-style wrestling.
+A Catch-as-Catch Can match is a singles match where any submission hold are allowed that is not intended to inflict injury, which contained mostly submission amateur-style wrestling.
 This match is altered to stipulate that a wrestler may lose by going to or being forced to the arena floor, like in a battle royale.
 An example of this type of match is the infamous match between Dean Malenko and Billy Kidman during WCW's Souled Out (2000), where Malenko lost in two minutes by forgetting the rules and escaping to the floor after a barrage of attacks from Kidman.